master-q/masterq-docs/presentations/20170807_riken_aics/20170807_riken_aics.md

 * Such issues are runtime errors, which are caused without sharing the specification.
 * Specification =~ {Meaning, Invariant}
-* If well specification is shared in people,
-* we can understand new code and changing.
+* If well specification is shared in people, we can easily understand new code and changing.
 * Such specification is located at human's brain, and volatilized after writing code.

-# Iceberg of errors
+# Iceberg of runtime errors
 ![background](img/iceberg.png)

 ![inline](draw/iceberg_of_errors.png)